George Washington Grayson: Military and career

 Working to support Creek nationalism, Grayson served as the Creek Nation's delegate to Congress and was part of the Sequoyah Constitutional Convention, which drafted a constitution to establish a Native American state.
 This effort was seeking to avoid folding the Indian Territory into the proposed state of Oklahoma, but it did not gain Congressional approval.
 Actions continued to extinguish Native American land title and dissolve tribal governments.
 Oklahoma was admitted as a state in 1907.

 Grayson did not win the election for principal chief of the Creek in 1903.
 In 1908 he started to write his autobiography.
-Three years later he met John W. Stanton, an ethnographer with the Smithsonian Institution's Bureau of Ethnography.
+Three years later he met John R. Swanton, an ethnographer with the Smithsonian Institution's Bureau of Ethnography.
 Grayson became his primary informant for his major study of the Creek people, as the leader knew much about customs and traditions that the younger people had never learned.
-Stanton highlighted Grayson's contribution to his Creek study.
+Swanton highlighted Grayson's contribution to his Creek study.
 In 1913 Grayson also met with the Rodman Wanamaker expedition, led by Dr. Joseph K. Dixon, to preserve and memorialize the Native American cultures.
 Grayson provided a full history of the Creek, noting the many betrayals by European Americans.

 After the tribal government was dissolved under the Curtis Act, Grayson was later appointed as chief by President Woodrow Wilson in 1917, serving until his death in 1920.
 He supervised the sale of the Creek Capitol to the county government after statehood.
 Perhaps feeling that tribal life had ended with the dissolution of its government, Grayson ended his autobiography with a history of the process of land allotment.
 This took place 20 years before his death.